 Exploring these sites enriches your understanding of local heritage.
 They also highlight how everyday life and historical evolution shape the city’s narrative.
 Whether it’s the whimsical Toilet Museum or the grandeur of Haenggung Palace, these attractions often become memorable highlights of your visit.

 Ready to dive into these unique experiences?
-Start your journey at the Mr. Toilet House and discover a side of culture you’ll never forget.
+Start your journey at the and discover a side of culture you’ll never forget.

 Experiencing Suwon’s Scenic Walks: Suwoncheon Stream & Parks